turingschool-examples/mod1-color-theory-foundations/readme.md

 Hue defines a "pure color" (in many situations, it can even be used as a synonym for "color"), which is typically a primary or secondary color on the color wheel.
 You can think of hue as describing the colors you learned to connect with words as a child.

+#### Value

+Value describes how light or dark a color is.
+For example: yellow is a light color and will have higher value than a darker color like purple, which will have a lower value.

 #### Tone

 Tones are made my mixing pure colors (aka hues!) with a neutral or grayscale color.
 A tone will be softer than the original color.
 Tints and shades are considered tones.